 No list of best meats to smoke would be complete without chicken on it.

 Different chicken parts have distinct compositions, meat density, and fat content.
-This means that the types of wood that complements them will change from cut to cut.
+This means that the types of wood that complement them will change from cut to cut.

 In this guide, I lay out the best wood chips for smoking chicken, and list which part of the bird goes best with which.